dfds/cag/guidelines/engineering/ENGINEERING.md

 ### Repos

-To create a new repo in the https://github.com/dfds/ org, contact Development Excellence(TODO: SLACK LINK).
+To create a new repo in the https://github.com/dfds/ org, contact [Development Excellence](https://slack.com/app_redirect?channel=dev-excellence).

 ### Branch strategy